RobertsLab/sams-notebook/_posts/2022/2022-06-22-Daily-Bits---June-2022.md

 20220622

-Parsed and formatted data using `awk` to put into R vector.
-Will print comma-separated, quoted lists of the sample names I wanted:
+As part of [the CEABIGR project](https://github.com/sr320/ceabigr), I parsed and formatted data using `awk` to put into R vector.
+Will print comma-separated, quoted lists of the sample names I wanted (from [this file](https://github.com/epigeneticstoocean/2018_L18-adult-methylation/blob/main/data/adult-meta.csv)):

 ```shell
 # Get Exposed female ample names from second column